ihotray/rulengd/docs/functionspec.md

 };
 ```

-The JSON struct offers a bit more advanced configuration to be set.
+The JSON struct allows for more advanced configuration to be set.

 | Variable		| Description																								|
 | :---			| :---																										|